 Hygiene Re-Appointment % measures the percentage of hygiene patients who schedule their next hygiene appointment before leaving the practice.
 It reflects patient satisfaction and the likelihood of ongoing care.

-New Patient Hygiene Re-Appointment %
+NP (New Patient) Hygiene Re-Appointment %

 New Patient Hygiene Re-Appointment % focuses specifically on new patients and their likelihood to reappoint for hygiene care.
 It gives insights into the practice's ability to retain new patients.

-Patient Diagnostic %
+Patient Presented %

 Average Treatment Presented